-Perform the following steps to add SSH keys on hosts other than the master console:
+Perform the following steps to add SSH keys on hosts:

 - 1. Generate the public-private key pair on each host that you want to use the SAN Volume Controller command-line interface.
 See the information that came with your SSH client for specific details about using the key generation program that comes with your SSH client. - 2.
-Copy the public keys from each of these hosts to the master console. - 3.
-Use the PuTTY secure copy function to copy these public keys from the master console to the cluster. - 4.
-Repeat 3 for each public key copied onto the master console in step 2.
+Copy the public keys from each of these hosts to the IBM System Storage Productivity Center or the master console. - 3.
+Use the PuTTY secure copy function to copy these public keys from the IBM System Storage Productivity Center or the master console to the cluster. - 4.
+Repeat 3 for each public key that you copied in step 2.